DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 * **QA Agent:**

-    * **Purpose:** Optionally reviews story drafts against existing artifacts.
+    * **Purpose:** Optionally reviews story drafts against existing artefacts.
 In the core development cycle, performs a senior developer review, refactors code, adds tests, and documents notes.
 Decides if more Dev work is needed or if the story is approved.

 ---